tiffanyyk/UAV-Thermal-IR-Wildlife-Object-Detection/README.md

     │   convert_birdsai_to_coco.py -- script to convert BIRDSAI dataset to COCO format
     |   count_classes.py -- script to determine the number of samples in each object class
     |   Anchor_Statistics.ipynb -- K-means to determine anchors for YOLOR
-    └───utils/ -- folder containing code for BIRDSAI data handling which we didn't use └───dataset/ (store dataset files here)
+    └───dataset/ (store dataset files here)
         └───TrainReal/
             └───annotations/